 3 When the foundations are being destroyed, *

 4 The Lord is in his holy temple; *

 the Lord's throne is in heaven.

-5 The Lord tests the righteous and the wicked,
+6 The Lord weighs the righteous as well as the wicked, *

-6 On the wicked he will rain coals of fire and sulphur;
+7 Upon the wicked he shall rain coals of fire and burning sulphur; *

 3So if you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
 2Set your minds on things that are above, not on things that are on earth, 3for you have died, and your life is hidden with Christ in God.
 4When Christ who is your life is revealed, then you also will be revealed with him in glory.

 10Pilate therefore said to him, ‘Do you refuse to speak to me?
 Do you not know that I have power to release you, and power to crucify you?’
 11Jesus answered him, ‘You would have no power over me unless it had been given you from above; therefore the one who handed me over to you is guilty of a greater sin.’
 12From then on Pilate tried to release him, but the Jews cried out, ‘If you release this man, you are no friend of the emperor.
 Everyone who claims to be a king sets himself against the emperor.’